Updated: May 2023

 When you are working as a midwife in a continuity of care situation you get familiar with the individual woman’s bump over time, and it is easier to notice changes.
-Measuring (with a tape measure) is often used to assess uterine growth – particularly when care is spread between a number of practitioners.
+Measuring (with a tape measure) is often used to assess uterine growth, particularly when care is spread between a number of practitioners.
 Whilst measuring can assist with identifying polyhydramnios, it is unreliable in identifying oligohydramnios (Freire et al. 2013).

 Here is the second problem… there is currently no agreement about what constitutes ‘high’ or ‘low’ levels of AFV.
 Megann et al. (2011) conclude that: ‘high and low levels [of amniotic fluid] have yet to be established in the literature and are difficult to directly link to adverse pregnancy outcomes.’
-So we are busy finding measurements that we don’t really understand the implications of?
+So, we are busy finding measurements that we don’t really understand the implications of.

-Most of the time there is no known cause for the ‘high’ or ‘low’ volume of fluid, and there is are complications caused by it.
+Most of the time there is no known cause for the ‘high’ or ‘low’ volume of fluid, and there are no complications caused by it.
 However, there are some factors worth considering if you are labelled with oligohydramnios or polyhydramnios.

 Oligoydramnios – too little

 The definition of oligohydramnios is usually less than 500mls of fluid; <2cm maximum pool; or AFI <5.
 Around 3-5% of pregnant women are diagnosed as having too little fluid.
 Because of the complexities of measurement and the diagnosis of oligohydramnios, I have differentiated between the two types: